 For more on our approach to fitness see here.

 Put human locomotion at the heart of transport policy and street design

 Promote and develop participatory urban greenspace, e.g. city farms

 Encourage street-based neighborhoods rather than enclosed estates

-Overall this is a sparkling, challenging and highly engaging book that will suit the newcomer to the subject just as well as the seasoned ancestral health aficionado.
+Overall this is a sparkling, challenging and highly engaging book that will suit newcomers to the subject just as well as seasoned ancestral health aficionados.
 Highly recommended reading.